pokt-network/pocket-js-LEGACY/README.md

 ## Documentation

-For detailed instructions on integrating Pocket-JS into your DApp, [visit our developer portal](https://pocket-network.readme.io) for tutorials and additional information about the Pocket Network.
+[Visit our developer portal](https://docs.pokt.network/docs/developers-overview) for tutorials and information about the Pocket Network or get started with the examples below:

-To obtain POKT to stake for bandwidth or to obtain an Application Authentication Token (AAT) for an already staked application, please use the [Pocket Dashboard](https://dashboard.pokt.network/).
-Once you have a signed AAT or the private keys for a staked application, you can get started using Pocket-JS with the examples below:

 ### For all of the following examples, start with this initialization code:
 ```javascript